Flagsmith/flagsmith-docs/docs/best-practise/mobile-app-versioning.md

 - Or have all Android devices broken for some reason?
 - Did you actually ship the bug 2 versions back but have only just realised now?

 This is generally the hardest part of the process.
-Work to isolate what the smallest subset of your userbase is affected.
+Work to isolate and define the smallest subset of your user-base that is affected.

 ### 4. Segment your Users based on the Bug

 From your work in #3, create a [Segment](/basic-features/managing-segments.md) in Flagsmith that captures the defined set of users from #3.
-Let's say we shipped update 5.4.1, but we have figured out that the bug actually started in 5.4.0.
+Let's say we just shipped version 5.4.1, but we have figured out that the bug actually showed up in version 5.4.0.
 Also, this issue is only affecting iOS devices; Android users don't have the problem.
-So our Segment would read something like:
+So our Segment would contain 2 rules and read something like:

-- platform _equals_ "iOS"
+- Trait `platform` _equals_ "iOS"
-- version _contains_ "5.4.0" _OR_ "5.4.1"
+- Trait `version` _contains_ "5.4.0" _OR_ "5.4.1"

 ### 5. Override your Feature with your Segment

 Locate the feature that is causing the problem.
-Get to the Overrides tab, add the Segment you defined in #4, and set that Feature to **_disabled_**.
+Get to the Overrides tab, add the Segment you defined in #4, and set that Feature Override to **_disabled_**.

 And breathe...